vedantdalvi7/LeCroy-Oscilloscope-Automation/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 **OSCILLOSCOPE SETUP INSTRUCTIONS:**

-i.
+i. copy the latest folder of scripts from sharef drive to controlling PC.
+Create a new conda environment and install all the dependencies with "pip install -r pip_requirements.txt" command.

+ii.
+Now, switch ON the OSC and prepare your setup.

+iiii.
 Make sure Firewall is Disabled on BOTH the OSC and PC

-ii.
+iv.
 REMEMBER to set the correct IP of OSC and select the LXI(VXI1) protocol from "Utilities-> Utilities Setup-> Remote-> Control From" in DSO application on OSC.
 Make sure OSC and PC have the same subnet

-iii.
+v.
 Check if OSC can be pinged via Command Prompt with: ping "ip_address"

-iv.
+vi.
 If you cannot connect ping to OSC,

 a. check IP address and IP subnet of OSC & PC
 b.
 Turn Firewall OFF on OSC